 The rules also require operators to either organize and maintain a list of prohibited persons, or participate in a third-party association or group that organizes and maintains such a list.

-The most recent batch of Iowa sports betting breaches by college athletes included several for account sharing and underage wagering, which the above seek to address.
-Arland Bruve IV, working together with Reggie Bracy, allegedly used an account registered to Vincent Bruce to place wagers while under the age of 21.
-Isah Lee is alleged to have wagered through his fiancée’s account, while DeShawn Hanika, Jack Remsburg, Jack Johnson and Owen O’Brien are all accused of wagering through their mothers accounts.
-Johnson and O’Brien were also said to be underage at the time.
+The latest incidents of Iowa sports betting violations by college athletes involved several cases of account sharing and underage betting, which the above aims to tackle.
+Arland Bruve IV, along with Reggie Bracy, reportedly used an account registered to Vincent Bruce to place bets while being under 21.
+Isah Lee is said to have bet using his fiancée’s account, while DeShawn Hanika, Jack Remsburg, Jack Johnson, and Owen O’Brien are all accused of using their mothers’ accounts for wagering.
+Johnson and O’Brien were also reported to be underage at that time.

 The majority of players under investigation have been suspended from Iowa State, or the colleges which they currently attend.
 The total number of charges brought against players was 11, with O’Brien a staff member taking the total to 12.